Jassim Saif Al Sulaiti

-Jassim bin Saif bin Ahmed Al Sulaiti is the Qatari Minister of Transport.
-He was appointed as minister on 26 June 2013.
+Jassim bin Saif bin Ahmed Al Sulaiti is a Qatari politician.
+Previously, he had served as Minister of Transport from 26 June 2013 until 12 November 2024.

 Education

 Al Sulaiti holds a Bachelor of Mechanical Engineering (1985) and a Master of Military Science (1997).

 Career

 Prior to working as minister, Al Sulaiti served in the Qatar Armed Forces as Brigadier General and Commander of the Maintenance Arms.
 He is the chairman of Qatar Ports Management and QTerminals.

+Between January 2016 and October 2021, Al Sulaiti served as Minister of Transport and Communications.

 Honours

 Al Sulaiti was made Commander of the Legion of Honour in 2016.